arielyan753/git-exercise/README.md

 # git-exercise
-this is a test :)
+this is an exericise :)